gururaj-s/mirage/README.md

       * The arguments for `runscript.sh` are as follows:
         -  RUN-NAME: Any string that will be used to identify this run, and the name for the results-folder of this run.
         -  SCHEME: [Baseline, scatter-cache, skew-vway-rand]. (skew-vway-rand is essentially MIRAGE).
       * Each program is simulated for 500 million instructions.
-This should take 3-4 hours per program, per scheme.
-All 15 benchmarks are run in parallel, and after one scheme finished next scheme is run.
+This should take 1 hour per benchmark, per scheme.
+All 15 benchmarks are run in parallel, and after one scheme finishes, the next scheme is run.
     - **Visualize the results:** `cd stats_scripts; ./data_perf.sh`.
 This will compare the normalized cycles per instruction (CPI) for each configuration.
       * The slowdown in peformance results will be stored in `stats_scripts/data/perf.stat`.
       * Script to collect the LLC misses-per-thousand-instructions (MPKI) for each of the schemes is also available in `stats_scripts/data_mpki.sh`.